Editing Drop-Down List in Excel

 - When we click on ok, we have a drop-down in cell B2.

 - Copy the validation to all the cells (up to cell B6).
 Now we have to drop down a list of all the cells we want.

 Now even if we hide our cell range, which was the source of the drop-down, any user cannot edit the validation.
 The above process also has the same disadvantage as the first example because if I have to insert another option of Half Completed, then I have to redo the process all over again.
 I have to insert the new option to the source and enter a new validation.

 Example #3 – Creating a Data Table and Using Data Validation.

 In this method, we will create a data table and use data validation as before.
 But the benefit of using this method will be explained later on.
 Let us say I have a restaurant and have some dishes to select for customers.
 I have inserted the data in a column as below.

-- First Step is to create a table, select the data, and in the Insert tab, click on Tables.
+- The first step is to create a table, select the data, and in the Insert tab, click on Tables.

 - The following window will open and when we click ok we have created our table in column A.